ramub78/node-app/README.md

 ### Using Express

-Simple CRUD APIs to do CRUD operations in Nodejs using Express framework and MongoDB.
+Simple CRUD APIs to do CRUD operations in Node.js using Express framework and MongoDB.

 ## Prereqisite